The War in the Pacific

 Battle of Midway

-Considered a turning point of the Pacific War, the Battle of Midway was the first major engagement between the United States and Japan.
+Considered a turning point of the war in the Pacific, the Battle of Midway was the first major engagement between the United States and Japan.

 Having partially cracked the Japanese naval communications, the United States was ready for Japan, this time delivering a devastating blow to the Imperial Navy.
 All four of Japan’s participating carriers were lost, along with 250 aircraft.
 The once mighty fleet suffered a huge loss, from which it never fully recovered for the remainder of the war.